SPKrak/VBA-simulations/01-QR-code-generator/README.md

 First published: 6th of December, 2019\
 Current version: 0.1\
 Author: Szymon Krakowiak\
-Contact: hello@spkrak.pro\
+Contact: dev@spkrak.pro\
 Other notes: Take care and have a nice day!

 ## Description
 The purpose of this application is to generate random QR Code in three different color schemes.
 Furthermore, the QR code can be saved on device.
-In case you have any questions, please contact me at hello@spkrak.pro.
+In case you have any questions, please contact me at dev@spkrak.pro.

 ## Usage
 Download workbook and enable macros.